joaotaraujo/leia-midia/readMe.md

 The anchor's voice is then processed by a neural network that will classify it in relation to the feeling it conveys.
 How much joy or sadness or fear can you transmit by reading a text?
 Read media and try to be impartial.

-#You can see an example of the app in [in comming](https://www.youtube.com/channel/UCvXRe3UjqHNDnKvTpAOLyeA/featured).
+#You can see an example of the app in our youtube profile [in comming](https://www.youtube.com/channel/UCvXRe3UjqHNDnKvTpAOLyeA/featured).